 If you only have one day to spare, the Kangaroo Island One Day Experience visits many of the iconic attractions of Kangaroo Island including Seal Bay, Remarkable Rocks, Admiral's Arch and Flinders Chase National Park.
-If you have two days to spare, then the 2 Day Best of Kangaroo Island Tour is a more comprehensive tour taking in more of the coastal regions and local produce industries and attractions but also includes the major highlights that Kangaroo Island is so famous for.
+Our other one day Kangaroo Island Sip & See tour visits other major attractions like Raptor Domain, False Cape Wines, Emu Ridge Eucalyptus Distillery and Clifford's Honey Farm.
+If you have two days to spare, then the 2 Day Ultimate Kangaroo Island Tour combines the two day tours plus one night accommodation and breakfast on KI.
 SeaLink offers a variety of touring packages, we also have some suggestions on self-drive packages.

 We also offer personalized 4x4 day and longer stay tours from our company, Kangaroo Island Odysseys.
 Tours are also offered with foreign language guides who speak German, French, Italian, Spanish and Mandarin.

 Where will I find food and eating-out locations on Kangaroo Island?